isomerpages/mlaw-corp/news/speeches/_posts/2026-04-17-post-Opening by Minister for Law Mr Edwin Tong SC at Singapore Legal Day.md

 ---
-title: Opening by Minister for Law Mr Edwin Tong SC at Singapore Legal Day
+title: Opening by Minister for Law and Second Minister for Home Affairs, Mr Edwin Tong SC, at Singapore Legal Day: The Next Charter
 permalink: /opening-by-minister-for-law-mr-edwin-tong-sc-at-singapore-legal-day/
 date: 2026-04-17
 layout: post